puffinsoft/syntux/README.md

  Non-stateful components should be wrapped in stateful components, then passed to *syntux* to generate.

- Dynamic state generation violates the deterministic paradigm of <i>syntux</i>, and is thus not supported by design.
+ Dynamic state generation violates the semi-deterministic paradigm of <i>syntux</i>, and is thus not supported by design.
 </details>

 <details>